HarryHelsing/Notes/DocumentingMyJourney/my_experiments.md

 thinking, and what I have been doing.
 \
 *(dd/mm/yyyy)*
+### 07/07/2025
+- Still in need of a palate cleanser I think I will research the workings of 'Iced' an Elm inspired GUI library in Rust.
+Elm is a functional language used to do graphical interfaces, what's so cool about it is how it holds the 'state' of the application as one thing, then how it looks is managed seperately.
+What this means is that you sidestep the usual messy process of having many layers of buttons and logic all intertwined like some kind of tangled spaghetti code.
+So Iced is the Rust equivalent, and since Rust is such a safety and correctness focused language it should be a very good fit for a GUI library in the Elm style.
+- I'm looking into tmux as a way to improve consistency with my workflow.
+I spend a lot of time setting up terminals that could be reduced with good presets.
+### 06/07/2025 - A much needed break
+- Switching over to my language learning app is a good palate cleanser.
+I learned a little something about .gitignore and how to customise it a bit better.
+Most of the time in the programming space individual things are not too hard to learn, it's just a matter of putting it all together in a logical way.
+Which leads me to a theory about learning I may adopt.
+Rather than thinking, I should learn as much as I can then cramming information, perhaps it's better to learn something small, powerful and useful, then try to implement it as effectively as possible.
+I theorise that if you know less stuff, but have taken the time to learn those things deeper and integrate that knowledge with the rest of what you know then you will be more robust and effective.
+Especially if you have taken time to choose your tools wisely.
 ### 05/07/2025 - Peace?
 I hope
 - Why have I been trying to set up WiFi for all these days?
   There is only one true answer.
 Ethernet.